Contribute to Puppet modules to help add new functionality, fix bugs, or make other improvements.

 To provide usage examples, add them to the README's usage section.
-Each usage example should include information about what the user can accomplish with such a usage.
+Include information about what the user can accomplish with each usage example.

 Add reference information, such as class descriptions and parameters, as Puppet Strings-compatible code comments, so that we can generate complete documentation before we release the new version of the module.
 Do not manually edit generated

-REFERENCE.md files; any changes you make will be overwritten when we generate a new file.
+REFERENCE.md files; any changes you make are overwritten when we generate a new file.
 For complete information about writing good module documentation, see Documenting modules.